BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 **Because the team knows it, it’s easy, fast, convenient, etc. are not acceptable reasons to select a technology.**

-## Front End
+# Front End

-Solution: React with Redux & React Router
+### Solution: React with Redux & React Router
-What problems does this solution solve for this specific project?:
+**What problems does this solution solve for this specific project?**
 - React abstracts away browser differences in the DOM, and gains performance benefits via the virtual DOM.
-It has well known compositional patterns and a strong community, while remaining relatively unopinionated
+It has well known compositional patterns and a strong community, while remaining relatively unopinionated.
-- Redux offers a single source of truth via a persistent store, sophisticated built-in debugging, and enforces prebaked patterns to impose good behavior among developers.
+- Redux offers a single source of truth via a persistent store, sophisticated built-in debugging, and enforces pre-baked patterns to impose good behavior among developers.
 - React Router enables developers to create a single page application.
 Benefits of SPAs include faster routing between views and smoother transitions & animations.
 All of this serves to improve user experience.

 **What are the costs of using this solution?**